Q&A with UMA

 Prior to being located in St. Paul, UMA held classes at Fort Snelling.
 The UMA Board of Directors site selection committee continues to stay in contact with Fort Snelling and also looks at alternative locations in order to support UMA’s growth plans.

 Yes!
-We welcome families to contact us and make plans to visit UMA and see our experiential learning classrooms firsthand.
+When it is safe to do so, we welcome families to contact us and make plans to visit UMA and see our experiential learning classrooms firsthand.
 We host multiple Prospective Family Information Sessions which include a tour.
-You can see dates for upcoming Information Sessions and RSVP here.
-We also offer students the opportunity to schedule a half-day shadow experience at UMA.

 Yes, UMA provides school bus transportation free of charge to middle school students and provides Metro Transit passes for high school students.
 School bus service takes the form of hub/central stops and includes parts of Minneapolis and St. Paul.